njmcode/nidc2021-textadv/README.md

     noTurn();
   },

+  // As for entity.onGoTo, but is called on *every*
+  // location change, before the logic of the location
+  // being moved to.
+  onGoTo: ({ game, destination, stopGoto, afterGoTo }) => {
+    // 'destination' is the entity being moved to
+    // ...
+  },

+  // As for entity.onLook, but is called on *every*
+  // description of a location, before the logic of
+  // the location itsef.
+  onLook: ({ game, isFullLook, stopLook, afterLook }) => {
+    // ...
+  },

   // Called after every valid turn, after all commands have run
   // and the turn count has updated.
 If the turn has been suppressed
   // (see above) or an entered command does not constitute a 'turn'
   // (e.g. HELP), this will not fire.
   onTurn: ({ game, turnCount }) => {
-    // ...
-  },

-  // As for entity.onGoTo, but is called on *every*
-  // location change, before the logic of the location
-  // being moved to.
-  onGoTo: ({ game, destination, stopGoto, afterGoTo }) => {
-    // 'destination' is the entity being moved to
     // ...
   }
 });